Written by

 Step 5: Exclude unnecessary data to speed up Time Machine backup.

-Click Option to exclude some items.
-Click the Add ( + ) in the pop-up window to navigate to the files you need to exclude, then click Exclude.
+Click Options to exclude some items.
+Click Add ( + ) in the pop-up window to navigate to the files you need to exclude, then click Exclude.
 If you need to remove an item from the list, select it and click the Delete button ( - ).

-Step 6: Wait for Time Machine to backup automatically or manually back up MacBook.
+Step 6: Wait for Time Machine to back up automatically or manually back up the MacBook.

-When you are done setting up Time Machine, you can find the time of the Next Backup on the window.
-You can wait for it to backup MacBook to the external hard drive itself.
+When you are done setting up Time Machine, you can find the time of the Next Backup in the window.
+You can wait for it to back up MacBook to the external hard drive itself.

-Or start manually backup by clicking the Time machine icon on the top-right menu bar and select Back Up Now.
+Or start manually backing up by clicking the Time Machine icon on the top-right menu bar and selecting Back Up Now.

 The initial backup is a full backup, so it takes the longest, depending on the amount of data on your drive.
 After that, it performs incremental backups for new or changed files.